agustif/shopping-cart-discounts/README.md

 To run the application, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-repo/shopping-cart.git`
+1. Clone the repository: `git clone https://github.com/agustif/shopping-cart-discounts.git`
-2. Navigate to the project directory: `cd shopping-cart`
+2. Navigate to the project directory: `cd shopping-cart-discounts`
 3. Install the dependencies: `npm install`
 4. Start the development server: `npm run dev`